The article is a Canadian online writer whose articles cover various facets of Canada.

 The Great Grey Owl

-The owl, known for its spectacular and eerie hoot, nocturnal nature and wisdom is one of the most interesting birds indeed!
-The great grey owl is one of the world's largest out of the hundreds of breeds.
+The owl, known for its spectacular and eerie hoot, nocturnal nature, and wisdom is one of the most interesting birds!
+The great grey owl is one of the world's largest of the hundreds of breeds.
 He weighs slightly less than his female counterpart at 1290 grams while she weighs 1454 grams.
 The wingspan averages 140cm for males and 152 for females.

 This owl tends to fly close to the ground and hunts mainly in the wee hours of the morning and late afternoon hours.
 Owls are often spotted sitting on a fence post perched and waiting for prey.
 They like to hunt small rodents and will even from time to time hunt other birds.
 In the winter the grey owl listens for his prey and plunges into the snow to capture it.